jskycak3/jpskycak.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Justin, and I’m an incoming student in Georgia Tech's MS in Computer Science.
-I'm focusing on furthering my education and experience in the field of data visualization.
+I'm focusing on furthering my education and experience in analytics and data visualization.
 As a hobby, I tutor math and test prep and produce (admittedly weird) music.